schmiega/geovariables/README.md

 ## MSSQL Functions
 ### GetDistance ( lat1, lon1, lat2, lon2 )
-A wrapper for the MSSQL function geography::Point.STDistance(Point2).
+A wrapper for the MSSQL function _geography::Point.STDistance(Point2)_.
 Takes two locations, returns accurate distance in meters.
 Used to get a single value.

 **Warning**: verifies non-null coordinates by checking if latitude > 0.
 This is not suitable for all regions.

 ### EstimateDistance ( lat1, lon1, lat2, lon2 )
 Alternative to GetDistance with a lower computational footprint.
 Takes two locations, returns rough distance in meters.
 Used to get a single value.

-Because GetDensity is extremely computationally intense when calculated on a large dataset, using STDistance would result in infinitely long computing times.
+Because _GetDensity_ is extremely computationally intense when calculated on a large dataset, using STDistance would result in infinitely long computing times.
 This function is less accurate but runs much faster because it approximates a conversion of coordinates to meters, instead of locating them and calculating the actual distance.
 The formula for the conversion was found here: https://en.wikipedia.org/wiki/Geographic_coordinate_system#Length_of_a_degree

 The function works as follows.
-We provide Point A as lat1, lon1 and Point B as lat2, lon2.
+We provide Point __A__ as _lat1, lon1_ and Point __B__ as _lat2, lon2_.
 The function

-1. declares variables for the conversion factor (depending on the latitude of provided location A),
+1. declares variables for the conversion factor (depending on the latitude of provided location __A__),
-2. calculates pseudo-'vertical' and 'horizontal' distances (a and b, alias AC and CB),
+2. calculates pseudo-'vertical' and 'horizontal' distances (_a_ and _b_, alias AC and CB),
 3. calculates the direct distance between the two points using the Pythagorean Theorem.

 <img src='https://upload.wikimedia.org/wikipedia/commons/thumb/f/fb/Pythagoras_similar_triangles_simplified.svg/1280px-Pythagoras_similar_triangles_simplified.svg.png' alt='Pythagorean Theorem - Wikipedia' width='333px'>